Watch time report

-- Impressions and click-through rate: Get an idea of where viewers are being show your thumbnails and clicking to watch.
+- Impressions and click-through rate: Get an idea of where viewers are being shown your thumbnails and clicking to watch.

-- Viewers reached report: See how many viewers are watching a video across different device.
-Look at average view duration and average percentage viewed metrics for videos to understand how long viewers are sticking around after clicking on an impression
+- Viewers reached report: See how many viewers are watching a video across different devices.
+Look at average view duration and average percentage viewed metrics for videos to get an idea of how long viewers are sticking around after clicking on an impression

 - Traffic sources: Look at your traffic sources to fully understand where watch time is coming from.
-Take a look at your traffic sources for impressions data to see where impressions are happening.
+Take a look at your traffic sources for impressions data to see where impressions are occurring.

 - Audience retention: Get an overall measure of how well your video keeps its audience.

-To organize data by the dates your videos had most watch time or views, select the Date tab under the graph, then reorder the data by the selected metric.
+To organise data by the dates on which your videos had the most watch time or views, select the Date tab under the graph, then re-order the data by the selected metric.

 - Change how watch time shows: In the graph, click the Compare metric drop-down menu, then choose Watch time (hours) or Watch time (minutes).

-- Change the reporting frequency: In the graph, click the Daily drop-down menu and choose how you want the data to show, like daily, weekly, or monthly.
+- Change the reporting frequency: In the graph, click the Daily drop-down menu and choose how you want the data to show, such as daily, weekly or monthly.